folerlin/frontend-test/README.md

 This is a test to see your understanding of frontend knowledge in React JS with Tailwind css

 ## Things to do
+Fork or create your repository and share the access privately.
 Write a clean code with proper comments and structured folder.

 List of items